sthiede/Comparative_Genomics/day2_afternoon/README.md

 1. Abau_genomes_ariba*.csv file that can be viewed in your favourite spreadsheet program.
 2. Abau_genomes_ariba*.phandango.{csv,tre} that allow you to view the results in [Phandango](http://jameshadfield.github.io/phandango/#/).
 They can be drag-and-dropped straight into Phandango.

+Download these files with Cyberduck or the scp command.

 Perform pan-genome analysis with [Roary](https://sanger-pathogens.github.io/Roary/)
 ----------------------------------------